-Lemonade Car is different—it offers customizable insurance at your fingertips, allowing you to see how different types of coverage impact the amount of money you’ll spend on premiums, so you can find the right balance between coverage that gives you confidence on the road while also being budget-friendly.
+Lemonade Car is different—it offers customizable insurance at your fingertips, allowing you to see how different coverages impact the amount of money you’ll spend on premiums, so you can find the right balance between coverage that gives you confidence on the road while also being budget-friendly.

-Most drivers are legally required to carry a minimum of liability coverage (although there are lots of other coverages, like collision coverage and comprehensive coverage, that you arguably should consider).
+Most drivers—specifically if you own or lease a car—are legally required to carry a minimum of liability coverage (although there are lots of other coverages, like collision coverage and comprehensive coverage, that you should definitely consider).
 Customizing your limits and deductibles on your coverages is one way to help you save money on your premiums.

 Your coverage limits: A limit is the maximum amount an insurer would pay out in a covered claim, and you can set different limits for your different coverages.
 If you pick higher limits, the insurer takes on a greater risk—they might end up paying out a lot more in the event of an accident and subsequent claim.
 Therefore, your monthly premium will be higher if you have a high limit on your policy.

 Your deductible: A car insurance deductible is the amount you pay out-of-pocket before insurance coverage kicks in.
 With a Lemonade policy, it could be anything between $250 and $1,000.
 Choosing a higher deductible will generally result in lower premiums, since it means you’d be responsible for more of the initial costs in the event of an accident.

 Keep in mind: Even though lowering your limits or raising your deductible might save you some money on your premiums, it could mean paying more if you’re in an accident and need to file a claim.